n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.formtrigger.md

 ### Form URLs

-The Form Trigger node has two URLs: test URL and production URL. n8n displays the URLs at the top of the node panel.
+The Form trigger node has two URLs: test URL and production URL. n8n displays the URLs at the top of the node panel.
 Select **Test URL** or **Production URL** to toggle which URL n8n displays.

 ![Screenshot of the form URLs](/_images/integrations/builtin/core-nodes/form-trigger/form-urls.png)